 - Pensions: If either party has a pension, agreements regarding that pension should be set out.

-Creating a Separation Agreement
+Creating a Separation Agreement in Ontario

 There are various separation agreement templates and toolkits available online and in stores.
 While these can offer guidelines of the types of issues you and your spouse need to negotiate and finalize, they should be approached with caution.

-Separation agreements have serious and lasting consequences.
+Ontario separation agreements have serious and lasting consequences.
 The terms you agree to will shape your future finances, parenting arrangements, and general lifestyle plans.

 It is important to keep in mind that the separation process can be emotionally difficult and can affect individuals’ decision-making ability in various ways.
 As a result, you might find yourself impatient to conclude matters, or unable to properly envision your future needs or desires.
 But you do not want to permanently sign away rights without proper understanding or contemplation.
 An experienced Ontario family lawyer can help protect your rights and ensure that you understand the implications of any agreement.